 Hong Cha: Which Is The Top Tea?

-The best tea for you will, of course, always depend on your personal taste.
-However, these are the teas that have held ranks as some of the most popular types of black tea, along with a brief explanation of what does black tea taste like:
+Of course, the best tea for you will always depend on your taste.
+However, here are some of the most popular black teas, with a brief explanation of what do they taste like:

 Lapsang Souchong.
 Indeed, smoky Lapsang Souchong is not everyone's cup of tea.
 However, its bold and unforgettable flavor profile put it into the top ranks for many.
 According to legends, Lapsang Souchong is the first black to exist.
 It comes from the Wuyi Mountains in Fujian Province — the birthplace of all tea.
-Farmers smoke the tea leaves in unique houses called Qing Lou (青楼).
+Farmers process the tea leaves in unique houses called Qing Lou (青楼).
 The process includes a stage of drying over pine trees.
 The resulting taste is indeed very smoky with a pronounced pinewood scent.
 The brew is very balanced with a pleasant sweetness.
 When drinking a quality Lapsang Souchong tea, you'll notice its smokey profile lasts to the very end of the tea ritual, throughout multiple brews.

 There is also a delicious alternative to this tea — Non-Smoky Lapsang Souchong, for those who wish to drink a cup of hong cha that's not as smokey this day or that.

 Dian Hong Black Tea.
-Dian Hong Black Tea is a tea from Yunnan province (the same province that is home to pu-erh) and is currently one of the most popular teas in China.
-Tea enthusiasts love Yunnan black tea for its thick, robust taste with a gracious floral aftertaste.
+Dian Hong Black Tea (滇红) is a tea from Yunnan province (the home province of pu-erh) and is currently one of the most popular teas in China.
+Tea enthusiasts love Yunnan black tea for its thick, robust taste and warm floral aftertaste.
 The tea itself is relatively new, emerging in the late 1930s.

 Keemun Black Tea.
-Keemun black tea is one of the first black teas we recommend to people getting into the sublime and, at times, mysterious world of hong cha.
+Keemun black tea (祁门红) is one of the first black teas we recommend to people getting into the sublime and, at times, mysterious world of hong cha.
 It has an intense yet delightful fragrance of flower fields and ripe fruits incomparable to other Chinese black teas.
 Not to mention, Keemun is the only black tea variety on China's Ten Famous Tea's List.
 It is also the only Chinese hong cha included in the list of the world's four most fragrant black teas!